Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 oci-bv-encrypted blockvolume.csi.oraclecloud.com Delete WaitForFirstConsumer true 6m

-Note: If you are using your own Kubernetes cluster it is important to confirm what Storage Classes are available and then modify the value in your Persistent Volume/Persistent volume Claim for them to work.
-In the free lab environment, the value to use is oci-bv.
+Note: If you are using your own Kubernetes cluster, it is essential to confirm what Storage Classes are available and then modify the value in your Persistent Volume/Persistent Volume Claim for them to work.
+The free lab uses the default value of oci-bv.

 Create a Persistent Volume